 I wrote!
 Reader NotesGo to section

-The specialist revealed that companies that were interested in its use are from the agro-industrial sector.
-They would apply it on a large scale, although he clarified that the research team is also interested in getting it to the citizen.
+The specialist revealed that the companies that were interested in its use are from the agro-industrial sector.
+They would apply it on a large scale, although he clarified that the research team is also interested in reaching the citizen.
 For orchards or a small production.

 Publication Date: 03/01/2020